ZEISS/precise-ui/src/components/DateField/Example.md

 **Elementary**

 The `DateField` component provides an easy way for selecting a date.
 As all inputs it can be used in a controlled and managed mode.

+`DateField` is based on (ReactJS Datepicker)[https://reactdatepicker.com/].
+Please refer to ReactJS Datepicker Docs for the detailed props description.

 ```jsx
 const { DateField } = require('precise-ui');